Limburg Cathedral

-Limburg Cathedral (Limburger Dom, also known as Georgsdom ("George's Cathedral") after its dedication to Saint George, is located above the old town of Limburg in Hesse, Germany.
+Limburg Cathedral (Limburger Dom), also known as Georgsdom ("George's Cathedral") after its dedication to Saint George, is located above the old town of Limburg in Hesse, Germany.
 It is the cathedral of the Catholic Diocese of Limburg.

 Its high location on a rock above the river Lahn provides its visibility from far away.
-It is the result of an Early Gothic modernization of an originally Early Romanesque building and therefore shows a Romanesque-Gothic transitional style.
+It is the result of an Early Gothic modernisation of an originally Early Romanesque building, and therefore shows a Romanesque-Gothic transitional style.

 The medieval patron saints of the church were Saint George and Saint Nicholas.

 History

 When the first church was built above the Lahn on the Limburger Felsen ("Limburg Rock") is not exactly known.
 According to a reference in the Nekrolog of the Basilica of St. Castor in Koblenz, Archbishop Hetti of Trier (814–847) consecrated a church of Saint George in "Lympurgensis".

 Incidental archaeological discoveries from Carolingian times under the current church support the existence of a 9th-century church building in the area of the present chapel.
 There are no actual remains of the building, however, nor any indications of its exact location or of its patron saint.
 Since the aforementioned record of its consecration was first written down in the 16th century, its accuracy has been controversial in scholarly literature.